A charge against a United Nations diplomat under the Land Transport Act was withdrawn in the Magistrates Court today.

-Tim Westbury is the Deputy Head and Senior Sustainable Development Officer, for the United Nations Economic and Social Commission for Asia and the Pacific, and has been based in Suva since 2011.
+Tim Westbury is the Deputy Head and Senior Sustainable Development Officer for the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) and has been based in Suva since 2011.

-Fiji’s Diplomatic Privileges and Immunities Act gives effect to the Vienna Convention on Diplomatic Relations, and states that no diplomat “shall be liable to any form of arrest or detention” and “a diplomatic agent shall enjoy immunity from criminal jurisdiction”.
+Fiji’s Diplomatic Privileges and Immunities Act gives effect to the Vienna Convention on Diplomatic Relations and states that no diplomat “shall be liable to any form of arrest or detention” and “a diplomatic agent shall enjoy immunity from the criminal jurisdiction”.